bitsapien/bitsapien.github.io/content/food/vietnamese-pho-ga.md

 The broth
 * Heat 2 litres of water enough for the chicken you want to make.
 * Add the chicken to this water, and leave it until it comes to a boil, oh! and also add salt.
-* The heated mixture would cause the some froth to accumulate on the top, keep removing that using a strainer.
+* The boiling would cause some froth to accumulate on the top, keep removing that using a strainer.
 * Add an onion to this, and keep the broth going like an hour and a half.

 The spice bag